Introduction

 # Project objective

-All basic features built constitute a minimum viable product (MVP), with the objective to obtain the PHP community support and continue with the framework development.
-The opportunity offered by the Amphp ecosystem has a lot of potential: asynchronous code, parallelism and concurrency in PHP.
+All basic features built constitute a minimum viable product (MVP), with the objective to obtain the PHP community's support and continue with the framework development.
+The opportunity offered by the Amphp ecosystem has a lot of potential: asynchronous code, parallelism, and concurrency in PHP.

 Let's create amazing applications with the full potential of PHP.